Vehicle Inspection Program – Facilities

 • issuing a vehicle inspection record of inspection and certificate

-A facility that fails to comply with the FOM may be subject to discipline, such as licence suspension, administrative penalty (fine) or revocation of the facility licence.
+An inspection facility that fails to comply with the FOM may be subject to discipline, such as licence suspension, administrative penalty (fine) or revocation of the inspection facility licence.

-The Facility Operating Manual, the equipment list and the Vehicle Inspection Regulation (AR 211/206) outline the requirements for equipment and premises that a Vehicle Safety Investigator will verify during the audit.
-To prepare for the audit, ensure you comply with the requirements and have all records ready.
+The Facility Operating Manual, the Ready for Pre-Licensing Verification Checklist and the Vehicle Inspection Regulation (AR 211/206) outline the requirements for equipment and premises that a Vehicle Inspection Specialist will verify during the pre-licensing verification process.
+To prepare, ensure you comply with the requirements and have all records ready.

-All facilities completing inspections on vehicles not registered to their company are required to display a licence from the Alberta Motor Vehicle Industry Council (AMVIC).
-Facilities that are ‘Carrier Limited’ or facilities inspecting only trailers or motorcycles are not required to have an AMVIC licence for the purpose of the vehicle inspection.
+All inspection facilities completing inspections on vehicles not registered to their company are required to display a licence from the Alberta Motor Vehicle Industry Council (AMVIC).
+Inspection facilities that are ‘Carrier Limited’ or inspection facilities inspecting only trailers or motorcycles are not required to have an AMVIC licence for the purpose of the vehicle inspection.

 Salvage Inspections require an Autobody Licence in addition to a Garage Licence.
 More information on types of AMVIC Licences can be found at Automotive repair activities – AMVIC.